ahsan90/booking_system_mern/readme.md

 | steve123 | steve123@mail.com  | Client | clientpass |

 ---

--:Application in a nutshel:-

----

-This is a Booking System Management Application using FullStack MERN with Redux/toolkit state management.
-The Application can be operated based on Role based Authorization.
-Reservation Can be booked after successfully login into the application either as an Admin or Client user.
-There is also a member registration option.
-After successfully registering a member will be autometically logged into the system and redirected to his own dashboard.
-The other operations are described as below-

 ## Client user is only perform based on his rules of operation.
 Following Rules Applied to Client user-